GuillaumeOz/ft_services/README.md

 **InfluxDB** is an open-source time series database(TSDB) developed by InfluxData.
 It is written in Go and optimized for fast, high-availability storage and retrieval of time series data in fields such as operations monitoring, application metrics, Internet of Things sensor data, and real-time analytics.
 It also has support for processing data from Graphite.
 In our project, InfluxDB will stock the necessairy data for running Grafana application.

+### Telegraf

+**Telegraf** is a metric collection agent, only one agent is required per VM.
+This agent knows how to collect metrics exposed in Prometheus format and offers two methods of retrieving metrics, via:

+**push** : the metric is pushed into Telegraf by the component that exposes it **pull** : Telegraf retrieves the metric by interrogating the component that exposes it (the most used mode)3

 ## Usage

 The setup script check if : ```Docker```, ```VirtualBox```, ```minikube``` and ```kubectl``` are installed.